Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 version: {version: LONG, time: LONG}, // metadata version and time of change, time should not be trusted
 shared: // description of all shares
 { shares* },
+files: // list of files in this folder
+[ file* ]
+folders: // list of folders in this folder
+[ folder* ]
-objects: // list of objects in this folder
+externals: // list of external shares in this folder
-[ objects* ]
+[ external* ]
 }
 ```